Webinar: David Long on the Future of BDC | July 16th | 5 AM PST

 There was a time when responding to a lead within a day felt acceptable.
 That time has passed.

-Understanding what today’s car buyer expects before they hit submit changes how you think about response time entirely.
+Understanding what today’s car buyer expects before they hit submit changes how you think about speed to lead.
 They have already completed 80% of their research before contacting your store.
 They know the vehicle, the variant, and the price range.
 When they submit a form or call your BDC, they are not in the browsing phase but are already in the decision phase.
-And they are almost certainly reaching out to two or three dealers at the same time.
+And they are almost certainly reaching out to two or three dealerships at the same time.

-The first one to make meaningful contact wins the appointment.
+The first dealership to make meaningful contact wins the appointment.
 The first appointment usually wins the sale.

 Which brings up a question worth sitting with: why is a 24-hour response window effectively opting out?
 Because dealerships operating on that timeline are not just slow, they are handing the sale to whoever moved first.

-The Real Revenue Cost of a 9.2-Hour Average Response Time
+The Real Revenue Cost of a Slow Average Response Time

 What is the average dealership lead response time, and why does it matter?
 The number is 9.2 hours, and it matters because the buyer’s decision window is considerably shorter than that.